npg70/galbreath-old/people/galbraith-samuel-1850-reynolds.md

 So 1850 (or 1851) does seem the most likely birth year.

+Not found in 1871 Census.
+He somehow got to BWI before 1884.
+Immigrated to Canada ~1909.

 Children of Samuel and Mary Ellen (Reynolds) Galbraith, all in Saint Johns, Antigua and Barbuda, British West Indies.

 1. *Margaret Vincent Galbraith*, b.
 16 Jan 1884; d.
 3 Nov 1945, Montreal, Quebec, Canada
 2. *Archibald Reynolds Galbraith*, b.
 1885